 What, you ask?
 Has this man gone round the bend, lost his gourd, entered a parallel universe?
 Who cares about those silly plastic lawn ornaments that inhabit trailer parks from Maine to Arkansas?

 Now hold the phone for just a second here.
 Plastic Pink Flamingos have been with us since they were invented in 1958 by Worcester Mass native Don Featherstone while he was artist in residence at Union Products in Fitchburg.
 It worked out pretty well for him; he later became the company president and won an Ig Nobel Prize for his contribution to humankind.
 (It must be true, I read it in Wikipedia).
-Unfortunately, Mr. Featherstone passed away this June at the still too-early age of 79.
+Unfortunately, Mr. Featherstone passed away in 2015 at the still too-early age of 79.
 (I read his obit in The Globe, so it really must be true), leaving the fate of these artificial avian artifacts in grave doubt.
 Indeed, unless properly protected, they may soon wind up on the endangered species list of plastic animals.

 As a lover of nature and all of Gods creatures, you may find it odd that I, feeder of birds, planter of plants, mower of grass, would embrace the cause of this lowly, laminated, lawn lounger.
 You are not alone in this belief.
 My beloved expressed the same doubts when she observed two of the crimson creatures feeding in our backyard.